SovereignCloudStack/website/_i18n/en/_posts/blog/2023-03-09-gx-scs-r4-upgrade.md

 Although we do not anticipate any impact on your actual workloads during the upgrade process, API endpoints may be sporadically unavailable during the upgrade procedures.

-If you have any questions or concerns regarding the upgrade, please do not hesitate to contact me or the PlusCloud Open team.
+If you have any questions or concerns regarding the upgrade, please do not hesitate to contact me or the pluscloud open team.
 We are looking forward to the next SCS release.